William Pfaff: Antiwar author

 In 1989, Pfaff brought together a modified collection of several of his New Yorker pieces, "The Barbarian Sentiments."
 Although it was mostly written and edited in 1988, the political events of 1989 culminating in the fall of the Berlin Wall seemed to vindicate Pfaff's views on foreign policy.
 He was honored by being a finalist for the 1989 National Book Award, and in the years that followed, he became a much sought-after lecturer throughout the world.

 In 1993, he published The Wrath of Nations: Civilization and the Furies of Nationalism, a study of nationalism.

 Before the Iraq War in 2003, Pfaff wrote several columns questioning the war.
-Many of the columns were collected in the 2004 collection, Fear, Anger and Failure: A Chonicle of the Bush Administration's War Against Terror, from the Attacks of September 11, 2001 to Defeat in Baghdad, published by Algora.
+Many of the columns were collected in the 2004 collection, Fear, Anger and Failure: A Chronicle of the Bush Administration's War Against Terror, from the Attacks of September 11, 2001 to Defeat in Baghdad, published by Algora.
 About the same time, Pfaff published a book about the appeal of revolutionary violence in the 20th century, The Bullet's Song.

 In 2010, Pfaff published his last book, The Irony of Manifest Destiny.

 His magazine articles have appeared in The New York Review of Books, Harper's, Foreign Affairs, World Policy Journal, The National Interest, and other publications in the United States, and elsewhere in Commentaire (Paris), Neue Zürcher Zeitung and DU magazine (both Zurich), Politica Exterior (Madrid), Europäische Rundschau (Vienna), Blätter für deutsche und internationale Politik (Berlin), and other journals.